 Old Globe Artistic Director

-Barry was most recently the Director of the Shakespeare Initiative at New York City’s Public Theater.
+Before his appointment as Artistic Dirtector of The Old Globe, Barry was most recently the Director of the Shakespeare Initiative at New York City’s Public Theater.
 In this capacity he oversaw all of the company’s Shakespearean productions, including its famous Shakespeare in the Park series in Central Park, as well as The Public’s extensive educational, community outreach and artist-training programs.
 He was Associate Producer of The Public’s recent Broadway production of The Merchant of Venice starring Al Pacino.
 Other productions he supervised there were As You Like It and All’s Well That Ends Well directed by Daniel Sullivan, King Lear with Sam Waterston and Bill Irwin, Measure for Measure directed by David Esbjornson, The Winter’s Tale directed by Michael Greif, Twelfth Night with Anne Hathaway, Othello with Philip Seymour Hoffman and Hamlet with Michael Stuhlbarg.
 He supervised the addition of Shakespeare to The Public’s Public LAB small-scale producing series with his own production of Timon of Athens with Richard Thomas in the title role, and he supervised Love’s Labour’s Lost, Titus Andronicus and the upcoming Troilus and Cressida in that series.
 He launched The Public’s Mobile Unit tour to prisons, homeless shelters and other underserved audiences with Measure for Measure and

 Richard III.
 This body of work led NPR to call Barry “one of the country’s leading Shakespeareans.”